petabite/uWeb/README.md

   1. Along with the μWeb project files, make sure you have a boot.py for the initial setup of your board(ie: connecting to wifi) and main.py for the main μWeb code.
   1. Power your board and enjoy!

+###### No MicroPython board?
+No problem!

+You can run uWeb with the MicroPython unix port
+  1. Build the unix MicroPython port ([here](https://github.com/micropython/micropython/wiki/Getting-Started#debian-ubuntu-mint-and-variants)) or get the prebuild executable ([here](https://github.com/petabite/uWeb/blob/master/bin/micropython?raw=true))
+  1. Run `micropython example.py` in your console.

 # QUICK START

 Example application using μWeb